 I was a scout leader in a small town in Ontario and my troop and I always looked forward to group camps with other troops out at Scout Cabin.
 Scout Cabin had been a hunting camp that a group of old scouts had willed to Scouts Canada when the last one passed away.
 It was on the Severn River and surrounded by thousands of acres of Crown Land.
-Lots of wildlife, good fishing, swimming and tons of forest to do scout stuff in like building shelters, hiking, woodcraft; basically the stuff young teenage boys dream about before they discover girls.
+Lots of wildlife, good fishing, swimming and tons of forest to do scout stuff in like building shelters, hiking, woodcraft; basically the stuff young teenage boys dream about before they discover girls.;)

-I ran the scout troop in the bad part of town so I had the holy terrors in my troop and Scouter Ray had the scout troop in the country south of town so he had the farmboys (an even match I'd say).
+I ran the scout troop in the bad part of town so I had the holy terrors in my troop and Scouter Ray had the scout troop in the country south of town so he had the farmboys (an even match I'd say):punch:.
 My scouts got along great with Ray's scouts at group camps and jamborees and they all loved a weekend trip to 'The Scout Cabin'.

 To get to Scout Cabin you had to drive for about a half hour on gravel roads until you got to an old logging road, then another half hour on that until it turned into a rattlesnake road for another half hour until you got to the boat locks on the Severn River.
 Get your packs on your backs and then it was a gruelling hike through the bush on a very poor trail for an hour until you hit the small clearing on the banks of the Severn River where Scout Cabin stood.
 It's not a bad hike for a man but for a couple of men herding twenty boys through the bush and across a beaver dam it can be a bit of a challenge.